Neo-Hao/Web-Scraping-from-USGSA/README.md

 <h2>Warning:</h2>

-Please BE SURE to check with US General Service Administration with their specification about web scraping before you use this script.
+Please <strong>BE SURE</strong> to check with US General Service Administration with their specification about web scraping before you use this script.